What is a co-op?

 This is a big difference.
 Most businesses are created for users, not by them.
 Because of this, co-ops have better insight into what their users want and need.

-Plus, the one member, one vote system helps ensure the members retain control.
+Plus, the one-member, one-vote system helps ensure the members retain control.

 Profits